aijaz/ipy23/prep.md

 # Getting Ready for the Class

 Python runs on most home computers, including those that run macOS, Windows and Linux.
-Please install the software described below and [make the payment for the class](https://buy.stripe.com/fZe9BL6vug0AcaA144) if you haven't done so already.
+Please install the software described below, if you haven't done so already.

 ## Windows